Lemon Ricotta Pancakes

 - Fresh fruit. blueberries, apricots, strawberries, raspberries, peaches

 - Nuts. almonds, pecans, walnuts, macadamia nuts

-- More fun toppings. cream cheese, jam, whipped cream, yogurt, shredded coconut, powdered sugar
+- More fun toppings. cream cheese, jam, blueberry sauce, whipped cream, yogurt, shredded coconut, powdered sugar

 One awesome thing about homemade pancakes is that they keep well in the fridge for up to 5 days or in the freezer for up to 3 months.
 For the fridge, let pancakes cool completely and then put them in a zip-top baggie.
 You can reheat in a toaster or microwave when you’re ready to eat.

 Lemon ricotta pancakes are very freezer friendly.
 Once pancakes have cooled to room temperature, freeze them first on a large pan or plate.
 When the pancakes are slightly hard, transfer them to a freezer-safe bag.
 Pancakes will keep well in the freezer for up to 3 months.
 Freezing them first, separately, keeps the pancakes from sticking together.

 To reheat frozen pancakes, you can either heat them in a toaster oven, microwave, or a warm oven.
 You can also reheat without thawing them first.

 I hope you get a chance to make these soon.
 They’re easy, flavorful and a major crowd pleaser.
 Top them with fresh berries and a drizzle of honey or pure maple syrup for maximum deliciousness.
 Enjoy!